psoerensen/qgteach-course-template/README.md

 docs/
 ```

-To render a single file while developing, use for example:
+To render a single file while developing, run commands such as:

 ```bash
 quarto render notes/notes.qmd